About Copper fit Wrist Relief

 What Benefits Will Wrist Relief’s Copper-Infused Fibers Provide?

-As we outlined in Can Copperwear Provide You With Pain Relief?, the copper fibers these products contain are only good for reducing the buildup of bacteria, which can prevent unwanted odors.
+The copper fibers these products contain are only good for reducing the buildup of bacteria, which can prevent unwanted odors.
 These copper fibers will not, however, provide any additional pain relief, above and beyond what’s provided by the compression.

 How Can Compression Provide Pain Relief?